Marian Marsh: Hollywood success

 In the film version, Marsh plays the artist's model Trilby, who is transformed into a great opera star by the sinister hypnotist Svengali.
 The word "Svengali" has entered the English language, defining a person who, with sometimes evil intent, tries to persuade another to do what he desires.

-Marsh was awarded the title of WAMPAS Baby Stars in August 1931 even before her second movie with Warner Brothers was released.
+Marsh was named as one of the WAMPAS Baby Stars in August 1931 even before her second movie with Warner Bros. was released.
 With her ability to project warmth, sincerity and inner strength on the screen along with critical praise and the audience's approval of Svengali, she continued to star in a string of successful films for Warner Bros., including Five Star Final (1931) with Edward G. Robinson, The Mad Genius (1931) with Barrymore, The Road to Singapore (1931) with William Powell, Under 18 (1932) with Warren William, Alias the Doctor (1932) with Richard Barthelmess, and Beauty and the Boss (1932) with Warren William.